unrealwork/atsd-use-cases/research/hartford-fire/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/1ee63842/2/#fullscreen)

-Because of the recent trend of increased call volume to the Fire Department's Emergency Medical Services Department, a lower scoring interval was applied to this data set.
+Because of the recent trend of increased call volume to the Fire Department Emergency Medical Services Department, a lower scoring interval is applied to this data set.
 The scoring interval determines the weight of recent data compared to the entire set.
-A lower scoring interval, like that which was used in this case, applies a stronger weight to recent data.
-The low scoring interval here is demonstrated by the Forecast tool's replication of the patterns seen throughout the year 2016.
+A lower scoring interval, like that which is used in this case, applies a stronger weight to recent data.
+The low scoring interval here is demonstrated by the replication of the patterns seen throughout the year 2016.

-> Because the third category of calls placed to the Department was titled "All Other Calls," analysis was not performed because of the ambiguous nature of such a category.
+> Because the third category of calls placed to the Department is titled "All Other Calls," analysis is not performed because of the ambiguous nature of such a category.
 Additional data would be needed, for example, about Fire Department events or public outreach efforts since likely such a category contains calls of a non-emergency nature.

 ## Conclusion

-This particular data set was extremely responsive to the Average Value Baseline modeling techniques demonstrated above and the number of calls to be placed to the Hartford Fire Department about its most serious responsibilities were modeled to anticipate the future needs of the department.
+This particular data set is extremely responsive to the Average Value Baseline modeling techniques demonstrated above and the number of calls to be placed to the Hartford Fire Department about its most serious responsibilities modeled to anticipate the future needs of the department.

 Often, such models are extremely case-sensitive and are unable to significantly generalize to either a larger population, or a